 My hand in yours

 Until we part ways

-And then she was gone.
-It was strange, Emily didn’t see her leave exactly, she just…. wasn’t there anymore.
-Neither was the haunting lament of the whippoorwills.
+And then the strange girl was gone, as though she had never been in the first place.
+It was strange, Emily didn’t see her leave exactly, she just wasn’t there anymore, and neither was the haunting lament of the whippoorwills.

 Emily pulled herself together like she was waking from a daydream.

-Emily’s mind felt oddly…confounded.
-She remembered stopping the van.
-She remembered crying…
+Emily’s mind felt oddly confounded.
+She remembered stopping the van, and she remembered crying…

-It had been a very long day, maybe she was overtired.
+It had been a very long day, and Emily reflected that maybe she was overtired.
 Emily shook her head and took a deep breath.
-She started up the van to drive home.

-Home, she’d made it, Emily would be home soon.
+She’d finally made it, Emily Lewis would be home soon.